kalirishik/MERN-BUS-APP/README.md

 2. Install dependencies using `npm install`.
 3. Configure MongoDB connection in the backend.
 4. Run the backend server using `npm start` in the 'backend' directory.
-5. Run the frontend using `npm start` in the 'frontend' directory.
+5. Run the frontend using `node index.js` in the 'frontend' directory.

 ## Contributing